RNAi: A REVOLUTION IN BIOLOGY BUILT ON NOBEL PRIZE-WINNING RESEARCH

 RNA interference (RNAi) is a breakthrough in understanding how genes are regulated in cells.
 It also represents a completely new approach to drug discovery and development.
 The 2006 Nobel Prize for Physiology or Medicine, awarded to Craig Mello and Andrew Fire, recognised the importance of RNAi as a major scientific discovery.

-Our pipeline of investigational RNAi therapeutics is focused on diseases with high unmet medical need that fall under 3 Strategic Therapeutic Areas (STArs): genetic medicines, cardio-metabolic diseases, and hepatic infectious diseases.
+Our pipeline of investigational RNAi therapeutics is focused on diseases with high unmet medical need that fall under 4 Strategic Therapeutic Areas (STArs): genetic medicines, cardio-metabolic diseases, infectious diseases, and central nervous system (CNS) and ocular diseases.

 In-depth information about our science, our pipeline, resources for medical professionals and patients, and the latest news about Alnylam.

 View the Executive Summaries for Joint Working Agreements with Alnylam UK below:

 This website is intended for residents of the UK only.

 Alnylam UK Ltd.